MarchandMD/hockeyStats/README.md

 ## About The Project

-Consuming the NHL API (no official documentation) to display statistics, and move towards an interactive game for users to sign-up to, and make predictions regarding the outcome of games prior to and during the game, based on live-updates of the API.
+Why should gamblers have all the fun?
+And why not make more predictions before and during a game to increase fan engagement and interactivity?

+This project is going to be an interactive interface between the NHL API and users.
+By creating an account, and selecting a favorite team, a user will be able to make predictions RE the outcome of certain events of any given hockey game, and it will record their responses and award points based on correct answers.

+Eventually ranking players based on number of correct predictions will be added.

 What did I learn building this:

   - practicing VIM intermediate motions
+  - Oauth user authentication and bcrypt hand-rolled authentication
+  - Building custom rake tasks to seed databases
   - documentation, and maintenance of project documentation
   - project and feature planning; schema development VS PORO/facade creation
   - CI